MukitCSTE/UVicSENG360Labs/lab09/index.md

 - Overwrite any file that belongs to root (/etc/shadow) as user360
 - Gain root privileges; namely you should be able to do anything that root can do

-Your goal is to create a C program called `attack.c` that can create symbolic links from /tmp/XYZ to the /etc/passwd and /etc/shadow files.
+Your goal is to create a C program called `attack.c` that can create symbolic links from /tmp/XYZ to the /etc/passwd and then later to /etc/shadow file.
+Note that your program should only link to one file at a time - do not try to do both together.

 You can create a symbolic link on command line via the `ln -s` command.
 In C, you may call the `symlink` function to create a symlink.
 Since Linux doesn't allow you to create a link if it already exists, you'll need to delete old symlinks first.
 You can do that via the `unlink` function.
 Below is a code snippet showing how to remove a symlink and then make /tmp/XYZ point to /etc/passwd:

 ``` c
 unlink("/tmp/XYZ");